drawsmcgraw/satchel/docs/digitalocean-salt-cloud-map-files.md

 <!-- Please update this header to be more descriptive.
 Thanks! -->

 That's nice and all, but a shell script can make a set of VMs.
 What we need is to define the footprint of our application.
-Let's go back to our map file and add a few mor things.
+Let's go back to our map file and add a few more things.

 ````
 nano /etc/salt/cloud.maps.d/do-app-with-rproxy.map